Define your experiment's audience

 • Limit experiment exposure based on user segments

-Now that you’ve defined the events that make up your experiment, you’ll need to define who's eligible for bucketing into the experiment.
-In the Audience section of the experiment design panel, you can choose to open eligibility up to all users, or you can target specific groups of users.
+After you define the events that make up your experiment, you can set who's eligible for the experiment.
+You can choose to open eligibility up to all users or you can target specific groups of users.

 Note

-Users still must trigger the exposure event before entering the experiment, no matter what choice you make here.
+Users still must trigger the exposure event before they receive the experiment.
+The targeting section only defines the potential audience you want.

 Note